drzzle-app/picazzo/README.md

 This task will take the fontello icons/files from ```./src/icons/``` and add them to the relative location for each theme in ```dist/```.
 The icons page also auto generates it's content from the fontello config file.

 ## SCSS Breakdown
 The styling for Picazzo _the app_ is separated from everything else, those core scss files are located in ```./src/scss/Picazzo/``` and are compiled by webpack.
 The themes on the other hand are different.
 Those are compiled into ```dist/``` by gulp and their core files are located in  ```./src/scss/themes/```.
-You'll notice each pattern has a ```themes/``` directory.
-This is in case the same pattern will need to look different in each theme, if they are not needed, they can be removed.
+You'll notice each droplet has a ```themes/``` directory.
+This is in case the same droplet will need to look different in each theme, if they are not needed, they can be removed.

-Themes exist to give droplets/patterns default styling.
+Themes exist to give droplets default styling.
 These styles can be overridden in the editor by users.

 ## Maintainable CSS
 We go by the maintainable CSS rules when writing css/scss.
 Please make sure you are aware of these before contributing.
 You can read the documentation here: [Read Docs](https://maintainablecss.com/chapters/introduction/)